 "Oh, it was awesome.
 We just stopped talking."

 What the f*ck?' when playing with the neighborhood kids, and my friends had to awkwardly tell me what he did."
+Cassandra, 33

 talking about parenting with them.
 No question is insignificant or too gross.
 Even the friends who are on their second kid and have 'been there, done that' aren't afraid to ask questions and offer advice when asked.
 We really support each other, and love each other a ton.
 We even have a group thread called 'Not Regular Moms, Cool Moms' so we don't bore all of our childless friends with kid spam."
 Karen

 what is a BFF?
 I need to get out, for real.
 I have just let my relationships fade away except for Facebook.
 I don't recommend it, I am just too tired, and honestly, broke, to put in any effort."
 Andrea, 39

 "My BFF had her daughter before I had my twins.
 She was on the 'breast is best' wagon and encouraged me to breastfeed.
 I wanted to be successful like her, so I was heartbroken when I couldn't do it.
 She was supportive enough when I stopped but made a comment once that hurt, although I know it wasn't her intention.
 She said that maybe if my twins weren't on formula then my son wouldn't have gotten a urinary tract infections when he was 6-months-old.
 It took me awhile to address that, but one day I told her and she realized how that was a hurtful comment.
 She's completely all for fed is best, because she witnessed how my

 "My BFF dumped me when I told her I was pregnant."

 circumcising my first born, and learning more about the procedure.
 Seeing him wince in pain whenever I changed his diaper made me feel like the biggest monster on the planet.
 I remember looking at his little body wondering why on earth I would do that to him.
 It was traumatic and I wasn't going to do that again.

 So I explained that to my friend, who was shocked that I didn't want baby number two to be circumcised, and she flat out said, 'It's not too late to change your mind, you know.'
 I didn't know what to say.
 She then said that he was going to want to look like his daddy when he got bigger and might be confused as to why his penis was different from his dad's and his brother's.
 She also added that 'those' kinds of penises look weird and that I should really just get it done.
 It was upsetting, and I was a little shocked.
 I tried to be blunt and just say, 'No, not happening,' until we awkwardly moved on to another subject."

 my parenting style is trial and error, so I may not be a good person to take advice from.
 So far, no major conflicts.
 At least nothing said to my face."
+Jessica

 attachment parenting (did that), cloth diapering (did it part-time), extended breastfeeding (a no for me after having issues initially), and sleep (I had to use a supported routine for my son, as I was finishing a degree).
 I also had to have an emergency C-section so I wasn't a 'real mum' in her eyes.

 anti-vaccine and not exclusively breastfeeding.
 I was sleep-deprived and irrational and cried for hours after that conversation.
 I was struggling with some postpartum anxiety and needed her support so much even if she didn't agree.
 Her telling me I was a bad mum just made me lose it.
 Months later over a vaccination argument she stopped speaking to me.
 I lost all respect for her, and TBH I was glad she stopped talking to me."